idaholab/moose/modules/navier_stokes/doc/content/source/userobjects/INSFVRhieChowInterpolatorSegregated.md

 ## Overview

-This object is responsible for generating the following filed for a [SIMPLE.md]-type segregated solver:
+This object is responsible for generating the following fields for a [SIMPLE.md]-type segregated solver:

 - $A^{-1}$ (inverse of the matrix diagonal) used as a diffusivity for the pressure equation.